 The Pupil Librarian programme began in September 2014.
 There are currently 12 Pupil Librarians and 19 Library “shelvers”, ranging from Year 7 to Year 11.
 The pupils are all at various stages in their training but have all been invaluable to the running of the library.

 The programme gives pupils a feel for what it is like to have a real job.
 Positions are advertised, pupils complete an application form, they are shortlisted and then invited for interview.
 Pupils are required to sign a contract, adhere to a rota and follow a training programme.
 Hard work rewards them with certificates of achievement and the chance to become Pupil Librarian of the Month.
 There are also verbal and written warnings for non-attendance and poor punctuality.
 The pupils involved have gained a lot from the programme, in terms of confidence, new friendships, life skills and organisational skills.

 Pupils have already had references to help them complete their Duke of Edinburgh Awards and, as a nationally recognised scheme, can be included on UCAS forms and job applications as work experience or voluntary work.

-Recently we were named finalists in the Echo School of the Year Team Achievement category and Victoria Langford, one of our Senior Pupil Librarians, was named National Pupil Library Assistant of the Year for 2017.
+In the past we have been finalists in the Echo School of the Year Team Achievement Award for the work the pupils have done to promote literacy throughout the school, in March 2019 Emma Weeks was a finalist in the Pupil Librarian of the Year Awards and Victoria Langford, one of our past Pupil Librarians, was named National Pupil Library Assistant of the Year for 2017.